Lucile Watson

-Lucile Watson (May 27, 1879 – June 24, 1962) was a Canadian actress, long based in the United States.
+Lucile Watson (May 27, 1879 – June 24, 1962) was a Canadian stage and film actress, long based in the United States.
 She was "famous for her roles of formidable dowagers."
+She had a long and prosperous career, primarily on Broadway, with some notable film roles.
+She was married to fellow Canadian actor Rockliffe Fellowes whom she introduced to acting.

-Early years
+Biography

 Watson was born in Quebec and raised in Ottawa, the daughter of an officer in the British Army.
-Despite his wishes, she traveled to New York City and enrolled in a dramatic school.
+Despite his wishes, she traveled to New York City and studied at the American Academy of Dramatic Arts.